Neurodegeneration · systems · long-term work

 Edinburgh 2023–2024 Merit (68)

-A pivot deeper into mind and brain: tighter scientific method, sharper psychological grounding, and a clearer route toward neuroscience.
+A deeper move into mind and brain, with tighter scientific method, stronger psychological grounding, and a clearer route into neuroscience.

 Sheffield Firth Court